michael-lutz/iluvattnshun/examples/var_rename/report.md

 Patching the residual stream, they found that information flows from one token to another with each layer, iteratively resolving the dependencies one layer at a time.
 In the first few layers, the token `b` might store "b is 2" in its activation, and in the next layer, the token `e` might attend to `b` and store "e is 2" in its activation, and so on.
 Another cool paper by [Prakash et al.](https://arxiv.org/abs/2505.14685) describes a "lookback mechanism" in which information flows across dependencies from earlier to later layers.

-(include a diagram of hypothesized information flow)

 This all had me wondering: what is the relationship between the number of layers and the *maximum* number of dependencies a token can encode?
 At first glance the relationship seems linear, as each layer allows the query token to reach a subsequent dependency.
 As complexity of the prompt increases, the effective context size shrinks linearly.
 On complex codebases or long novels, this result would be especially concerning for modern LLMs, which only have layer depths on the order of 60-120 (insert your favorite reddit leak here).

 But what if the transformer learns to *divide and conquer*?
 If each token resolves its own dependencies in parallel, then it might be possible to achieve exponential effective context size with respect to layer depth.
 In this post, I show that this is indeed the case:
-1. With the right formulation, transformers can resolve $Ω(2^n)$ dependencies for $n$ stacked attention layers.
+1. With the right formulation, transformers can resolve on the order of $2^n$ dependencies for $n$ stacked attention layers.
 2. Modern LLMs do not exhibit this exponential behavior and instead rely on tool use or chain of thought reasoning to resolve dependencies sequentially.

 ## Variable Evaluation Experiment